BloomBooks/bloom-docs-old/README.md

 Now go to the `docs` directory and edit one of the documents you see there.
 When you save, the browser should show your changes.

 ## Adding Screenshots
 To add a screenshot, use CTRL + Alt + v.
-This tells the [Paste Image](https://github.com/mushanshitiancai/vscode-paste-image) extension to save the image to `static/img` and insert the markdown the way Docusaurus wants it.
+This tells the [Paste Image](https://github.com/mushanshitiancai/vscode-paste-image) extension to save the image to an "img" directory next to the current file and insert the markdown the way Docusaurus wants it.

+## Keeping Images and Text Together
+In order to create a folder that only exists to keeps various MD files together with a single "img" folder, create a folder and end it with a dash.
+This folder will make a new level in the sidebar.
+(Our custom sidebarItemsGenerator understands this dash).